The 4 Best Ways To Receive Payments On Facebook Marketplace

 The Best Places To Sell Gently Used Clothes Online

-3. Venmo is another way to receive payments on Facebook Marketplace
+4. Venmo is another way to safely receive payments on Facebook Marketplace when selling locally

-Another safe way to receive payments on the Facebook marketplace is through Venmo.
+Another safe way to accept payments on the Facebook marketplace is through Venmo.

-But if all that is too stressful for you, receive payments through the Facebook marketplace.
+But if all that is too stressful for you, receive payments through the Facebook marketplace, whether you’re selling locally or not.

 The only downside is that Facebook takes their commission before sending your money.